vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 While our protocol describes 9 endpoints for implementation, not all of them are applicable when integrating Pix instant payments.
 Regarding the two provider flows:

-- [Payment Flow](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#get-/manifest): 6 endpoints that must be **mandatory** implemented.
+- [Payment Flow](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#get-/manifest): six endpoints that must be **mandatory** implemented.

-- [Configuration Flow endpoints](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/authorization/token): 3 endpoints whose implementation is **optional and currently not available for Pix**.
+- [Configuration Flow endpoints](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/authorization/token): three endpoints whose implementation is **optional and currently not available for Pix**.

 The table below gives further detail on the applicability of each endpoint to Pix instant payments.